 Dwarf Sperm Whale

-They are deep-divers which explains why they are rarely seen above water except on rare occasions when they are logging or lying motionlessly on the water surface.
+They are deep-divers, which explains why they are rarely seen above water except on rare occasions when they log or lie motionless on the surface.

 The Eden’s whale is a smaller form of the Bryde’s whale, Balaenoptera brydei, and it is commonly found in the Northwestern Hawaiian Island and the Indo-Pacific.